jhdavids8/ransack-abbreviator/README.md

   config.add_assoc_abbreviation(:people, :ppl)
 end
 ```
+#### Use the Abbreviated Attribute in your Form
-2. In your form, pass the Ransack language you would normally use (along with the search object) to a helper called ransack_abbreviation_for:
+In your form, pass the Ransack language you would normally use (along with the search object) to a helper called ransack_abbreviation_for:
 ```ruby
 <%= search_form_for @q do |f| %>
   <%= f.text_field ransack_abbreviation_for(@q, :name_cont) %>